bluesky-social/indigo/HACKING.md

 ## Jargon

-- BGS: Big Graph Service (or Server), which centrals crawls/consumes content from "all" PDSs and re-broadcasts as a firehose
+- Relay: service which crawls/consumes content from "all" PDSs and re-broadcasts as a firehose
+- BGS: Big Graph Service, previous name for what is now "Relay"
 - PDS: Personal Data Server (or Service), which stores user atproto repositories and acts as a user agent in the network
 - CLI: Command Line Tool
 - CBOR: a binary serialization format, smilar to JSON